 These changes include:

-Increasing 'cut and collect' mowing
+Increasing Urban 'cut and collect' mowing

-We are increasing the amount of 'cut and collect' mowing within the 30 mph urban road network – this is where we collect the vegetation clippings instead of letting them decompose into the soil.
-'Cut and collect' happens in North Dorset, Weymouth, Portland, Purbeck, Bridport and East Dorset.
+We are increasing the amount of 'cut and collect' mowing for the verges within the 30 mph urban road network – this is where we collect the vegetation clippings instead of letting them decompose into the soil.
+'Cut and collect' happens in North Dorset, Weymouth, Portland, Purbeck, Bridport, West Dorset and East Dorset.
 Collecting the grass clippings reduces the soil fertility, resulting in lower growth rates, longer periods between cutting and a far better environment for wildflowers to establish and thrive; in some examples a reduction from 7 cuts a year to 2 has been achieved within towns and verges full of wildflowers.
 This reduction in verge cutting allows wildflowers the time to complete their life cycles which benefits bees and other pollinators.
 This method also saves time and reduces fuel consumption, further aiding the environment.

 Cutting the rural road network once instead of twice

 We now cut the B and C class rural road network once instead of twice.
 Previously all rural roads (40 mph and above) received two cuts per year with a side arm flail.
 This is now reduced to one cut, from late June / July onwards.
 This ensures not all the verges are cut in a similar time and many flowers complete their life cycles uninterrupted before cutting.